 This video kicks off a pretty helpful series about packing and shipping a bike:

 Speaking of careful packaging, you might also want to buy some insurance when you ship your bike.
-With USPS, insurance for domestic shipping is about $10 for each $100 of the insured item’s value, so a $1,000 bike will cost you about $100 in insurance.
+With USPS, insurance prices for domestic shipping are based on the item’s declared value.
+If you want to insure at least $600.01 for your bike, it’ll cost you $11.00 plus $1.65 per $100.00 or fraction thereof over $600 in declared value.
 They don’t provide insurance beyond $5,000 in value.